FAR-Lab/Interactive-Lab-Hub/FinalProject.md

 ## **Challenges and Revisions**

-- **Noise Issue with Moving Figures:** We observed that the two moving figures, powered by servos, produced noticeable noise.
+- **Noise Issue:** We observed that the two moving figures, powered by servos, produced noticeable noise.
 To address this, we added a button that allows users to toggle the interaction with the figures on or off.

-- **Knob Design for Volume and Speed Control:** Originally, our design required two separate knobs to adjust volume and speed.
+- **Knob for Volume and Speed Control:** Originally, our design required two separate knobs to adjust volume and speed.
 However, during development, we found that the knob could switch between two states by being pressed.
 Consequently, we combined these two functionalities into a single knob.
 Following feedback from our instructor during a class presentation, we implemented the use of an LED on the component to indicate whether the knob is currently adjusting volume or speed.

-- **Laser Engraving Acrylic Challenges:** We encountered issues with laser cutting acrylic.
+- **Laser Cutting Challenges:** We encountered issues with laser cutting acrylic.
 Despite calibration and various adjustments, the laser couldn't smoothly cut through the acrylic using the standard settings for the material we were using.
 Even after slowing down the speed, the desired cut was not achieved.
 Ultimately, we resorted to multiple repetitions to complete the cutting process.
 We checked the laser cutter's height, power supply, material specifications, and parameters, but have yet to pinpoint the exact cause of the issue.

 <img src="Final%20Project/img/laser.jpg" width="50%" height="50%">